TheLogicMaster/Cranked/README.md

 Loading either .pdx directories or .pdx.zip archives is supported (Only .pdx.zip for Libretro core).
 Run the standalone executable with the ROM path as the only command-line argument or load the Libretro core like any other.
 Most programs will likely crash at the moment and there is little in the way of useful debug output, so debugging from an IDE is best for now.
+There is currently no support for running encrypted ROMs from the Catalog.

 ## Todo
 - Finish Sprites (Collision occasionally phases a sprite off-screen in Sprite Collision example)